I am on the job market for tenure-track faculty positions beginning in 2027.

-I am a third-year Ph.D. candidate in Computer Science at Cornell University, where I am advised by David Mimno as part of the C2L Lab.
-My research interests lie in computational humanities research, natural language processing, and cultural analytics.
-Specifically, I explore how large language models (LLMs) can be use for complex textual, particularly literary, analysis tasks.
-My interest is both in developing research methods and tools for humanities scholars and using literary texts as challenging test cases with which to explore the real-world capabilities of LLMs.
-In the summer of 2024 I worked as a research assistant for Ross Deans Kristensen-McLachlan at the Center for Humanities Computing at Aarhus University.
+I am a fifth-year Ph.D. candidate in Computer Science at Cornell University, where I am advised by David Mimno as part of the C2L Lab.
+My research interests lie in computational humanities, natural language processing, and cultural analytics.
+Specifically, I explore how large language models (LLMs) can be used for complex literary analysis tasks.
+My interest is both in developing and evaluated methods for humanities research and using literary texts as challenging test cases with which to explore the real-world capabilities of LLMs.
+I am also committed to teaching students in CS and data science, with a particular interest in introductory classes.

 In 2022, I graduated from Carleton College with a Bachelors of Arts in Computer Science and English and a minor in Digital Arts and Humanities.
 During this time I was advised by Eric Alexander and George Shuffelton.
 I also participated in the SUPERB REU at UC Berkeley in the summer of 2021, where I was advised by Sarah Chasins and Aditya Parameswaran.